Pathway - Vertical Mass Timber Addition

-Pathway Non-Profit in Mississauga, Ontario sought to add additional units to their housing complex for seniors quickly and with as little disruption as possible to their current residents.
+Pathway Non-Profit Housing in Mississauga, Ontario wanted to add additional units for seniors to their apartment building quickly and with as little disruption as possible to their current residents.
 The solution?
 A mass timber vertical addition.

 Mass Timber - a Lightweight Building Material

-This unique approach removed the need to find or develop new land - and as mass timber buildings are approximately 20% of the weight of comparable concrete buildings*, the light weight of the addition required little to no reinforcement to the existing structure.
+This unique approach removed the need to find or develop new land - and as mass timber buildings are approximately 50% of the weight of comparable concrete buildings, the weight of the mass timber addition required little to no reinforcement to the existing structure.

-The addition became possible after the relaxation of zoning height restrictions that previously limited the building to just four stories.
+The addition became possible after the relaxation of zoning height restrictions that previously limited that section of the building to just four stories.
 It proved to be a cost-effective and innovative solution.

 Embracing Sustainability and Efficiency

-Pathway has always embraced sustainability and energy-efficient protocols – the original building was an award-winning sustainable project when it was built.
-The architects and construction team were the first in Mississauga to use mass timber, setting a precedent for the region.
+Pathway has always embraced sustainability and energy-efficient protocols – the original building was an award-winning sustainable project when it was built. athway, the architects and construction team were the first in Mississauga to use mass timber for a vertical addition, setting a precedent for Peel region.

 Overall Benefits of the Project: